aSheedy99/Soular-VR/index.md

   <img src="docs/assets/SaveButton.png?raw=true" alt="A green button on a white table.
 The button has a 'book mark' logo on it.
 Above it in white text a label reads 'Save'"/>
 </p>

 A major feature we wanted to include in Soular was the ability for players to save and reload planets at a later time.
 I explored many methods of saving in Unity, and settled on Binary Formatting.
 I found this to be the most adaptable method with the only slight snag being any saved data had to be made of specific basic data types, which required at-runtime conversion of things into arrays of floats or integers.
-Below is an example of a serializeable Colour class (or sColour for short):
+Below is an example of a serializable  Colour class (or sColour for short):

 <details>
   <summary>Show Code</summary>